Introduction to Django Reverse

 Output:

-In the below example output clicking the login button will redirect the user to the main page of the application.
-This redirect is achieved by means of reverse function.
+In the below example, output clicking the login button will redirect the user to the application’s main page.
+We achieve this redirect using the reverse function.

 Conclusion

-The above article clearly mentions the use of Django reverse function, how the reverse function can be used in Django to avoid hardcoding of url’s and also suitable examples to explain the use and execution of reverse function in Django.
+The above article mentions the usage of the Django reverse function, which demonstrates how to avoid hardcoding URLs in Django.
+It provides suitable examples to explain the application and execution of the reverse function in Django.

 Recommended Articles